 The Road to Self-Reliance.

 The entire program at Washington Montessori School is carefully planned and intended to support each child’s progression toward self-sufficiency and independence.
 To aid our collaborative effort as teachers and parents in promoting your child’s self-reliance, we thought it would be a useful tool to have a shared set of benchmarks guiding our expectations of our students both at school and at home.

 Phase-in is an important foundation of Montessori education during which students and teachers get to know one another and become acquainted or re-acquainted with the classrooms, materials and peers.
 At WMS, students in ALL LEVELS complete a phase-in, however, due to the demands on the modern family, our phase-in schedules are always evolving.

 WMS is a source of support and education for parents, as well as students.
 We believe that educating children requires partnership and trust among teachers, administrators and parents.
 With that in mind, we offer a variety of parent education opportunities throughout the year, including WMS’s program offerings, as well as discussion and education about other relevant and timely parenting topics.
 All parent education opportunities are open to the public, so you are welcome to bring a friend or spread the word.

 We’ve compiled this list of Montessori-related media as a resource for both current and prospective families seeking to learn more about the Montessori Method.
 See the list.

 Research shows that parents can have a powerful impact on their children’s mindsets.
 “Mindset” is the point of view that we use to look at our intelligence or ability and establish our motivation to learn.
 How children see themselves as learners creates the mental environment that nurtures or stifles their effort when approaching a task.
-Read Head of School Pat Werner’s remarks on Growth Mindset and download a copy of “Say This, Not That.”
+Read Pat Werner’s (WMS Head of School Emeritus) remarks on Growth Mindset and download a copy of “Say This, Not That.”